+Students are required to complete two core clerkship and one selective clerkship in Internal Medicine.
 Internal Medicine clerkships are conducted as predominantly hospital-based experiences.
 The Core clerkships are completed at a clerkship training center or other affiliate site.
-An additional medicine service is selected by the student in a field of interest.
+For the selective Clerkship, an additional medicine service is selected by the student in a field of interest.
 The clerkships are intended to provide practical clinical exposure and learning designed for the application of concepts and principles presented during the preclinical years.
 Additional knowledge and practical experience are emphasized to identify the range of normal functioning, to identify, diagnose and manage patients with pathologic functioning and to predict the natural course of health and disease.